home-assistant/home-assistant.io/source/_integrations/yeelight.markdown

 There is support for the following device types within Home Assistant:

 - **Light** - The Yeelight platform for supporting lights.
-- **Binary Sensor** - The Yeelight platform for supporting binary sensors.
+- **Binary sensor** - The Yeelight platform for supporting binary sensors.
 Currently, only nightlight mode sensor for ceiling lights.

 {% include integrations/config_flow.md %}